 Although short-lived, Gaillardia can reseed and sprawl through the garden.
 Since the original 12- to 18-inch-high plants are hybrids, expect some variation from self-seeding.
 Generally, the leaves are gray-green and lance-shaped, while the 3- to 5-inch-diameter flowers, some with petals surrounding disks and others with trumpet-shaped florets surrounding a disk, come in gorgeous shades of yellow and red.

-Tall sedum like 'Autumn Joy' is unparalleled garden performers that can look good through four seasons.
+Tall sedums such as 'Autumn Joy' are unparalleled garden performers that look good through all four seasons.
 There is no need to deadhead these plants, which thrive in well-drained soil and full sun.
-If the plant's flop, they can be cut back in early summer to form a bushier, sturdier plant.
+If the plants flop, they can be cut back in early summer to form a bushier, sturdier plant.
 Sedum can go years without division, but once the plant begins to thin out in the center, a division is necessary.

-Tall sedum grows from six to 24 inches tall and can spread out up to 24 inches across.
+Tall sedum grows from 6 to 24 inches tall and can spread out up to 24 inches across.
 Although sedum flowers don't open until late summer or early fall, the flower heads form early in the season.
-They start off green, like a broccoli bud, and slowly change color, usually from pink to mauve.
+They start off green like a broccoli bud, and slowly change color, usually from pink to mauve.

 Sedum grows best in full sun and is drought tolerant.
 They can also be grown in partial shade, but such plants will not be very sturdy.

-There are some 85 species of yarrow with fernlike foliage and flat umbel flowers, while ‘The Pearl’ produces small button like blossoms and others have flowers resembling daisies.
+There are about 85 species of yarrow with fernlike foliage and flat umbel flowers, while ‘The Pearl’ produces small button-like blossoms and others have flowers resembling daisies.

-With sprays of soft, feathery, aromatic foliage and their tendency to stay in tidy clumps, Achillea makes great filler plants and edgers.
+With sprays of soft, feathery, aromatic foliage and their tendency to stay in tidy clumps, Achillea makes great filler plants and edges.

-These rugged, adaptable plants grow 6 to 36 inches tall and spread out up to two feet.
+These rugged, adaptable plants grow 6 to 36 inches tall and spread out up to 2 feet.
 They love heat and full sun.
 If they don't get enough sun, they get leggy and flop over.
-Yarrow blooms repeatedly throughout summer.
+Yarrow blooms repeatedly throughout the summer.
 For the most blooms, keep the plants deadheaded.